 Round cribs change how space is used in a nursery.
 Because the crib is circular, it typically cannot be placed directly against a wall in the same way as a rectangular crib.
 This affects room layout and furniture spacing.

 In smaller rooms, the round shape may reduce usable floor area even if the crib itself does not appear large.
-This characteristic is frequently mentioned in layout comparisons and room planning discussions that include round cribs.

 For broader nursery layout ideas and furniture spacing examples, see: nursery layout ideas for small spaces.